 Working closely with the architect Gensler, Arup provided a series of interventions to retain as much of the existing structure as possible while reducing operational energy use in the building by over 70%, enabling it to outperform new-build energy standards.
 We targeted WELL Platinum certification and Fitwel 3 Star – the highest levels on the leading international frameworks for health and wellbeing in buildings.

-With substantial whole life carbon savings, wellbeing interventions, natural ventilation, biodiverse terraces, public spaces and green travel features, the Acre has achieved a SCORS: A+ and is on track to achieve BREEAM Outstanding, 4.5 NABERS UK Star and RIBA 2030 embodied carbon targets on completion.
+With substantial whole life carbon savings, wellbeing interventions, natural ventilation, biodiverse terraces, public spaces and green travel features, The Acre has achieved a SCORS: A+ and Fitwel 3 star rating, and is on track to achieve BREEAM Outstanding, 4.5 NABERS UK Star, and WELL Core Platinum.

 Transforming energy performance in a 1970s building